leekangtaqi/pagan/README.md

 ##Example
 source for more detail

-##Startup
+##Develop and Build

 * **env development** (using webpack-dev-server in backend) :

-- gulp dev
+ gulp dev

  open browser and type: localhost:9182

 * **env prodution** :

  gulp build

 ##QQ
 2811786667